 The evaluation plan should be developed in a manner that it is flexible so that adjustments can be made anytime within the context of the work plan to account for issues that may arise during the evaluation process.
 It is essential to understand the rationale behind developing an evaluation plan, the key elements that should be included and the steps required in developing it.
 Below, we have attempted to break down these elements into different steps for more clarity.

-• Identifying programme/project goals, objectives, and inputs.
+- Identifying programme/project goals, objectives, and inputs.
 In the planning stage, it is essential to understand the projects goals, objectives, and relevant activities.
-Below are definitions of goals, objectives, and activities/inputs.

 Challenge 2: Ineffective Approaches